ukparliament/ontologies/meta/weeknotes/2025/36/index.md

 The trials and indeed tribulations did not stop there, Monday also seeing an unexpected, albeit small, cabinet reshuffle.
 Brilliant timing.
 All her hands being on deck, there was only Anya left to take up the strain.
 Popping open the manual and firing up [MNIS](https://data.parliament.uk/membersdataplatform/), she went to work, only occasionally lifting her head to curse said manual.
 We are told the manual needs work.
 Everything always does.

 And reshuffle repercussions continued to, erm, percuss?
 As we type these words, it is well past tea time on a Friday night and [Librarian Phil](https://bsky.app/profile/philbgorman.bsky.social) has just created yet another 'Government reshuffle' [Trello](https://trello.com/c/zU3Dsnbj) card.
-Quite the week.

 ## Bad to possibly badder